 What surprised me the most in the first of only two audition days, was that I really lost the art of dance.
 Once upon a time, this was all I lived for.
 I was good at it.
 Exceptionally talented in the art of provocative movement.
 No longer did I possess this strength.
 The second thing that struck me is how daunting that reality left my confidence.
 I had never known that kind of physical disappointment with my own body before.
 The idea that my body couldn’t move where my mind wanted it to go in the way I saw it playing out in my head was absurd!
 This was me?
 I made a living doing this!

 I left after several grueling hours and not being able to complete the dance steps.
-I was humiliated and I allowed that to fester a deep anger.
+I was humiliated and I allowed that to fester deep anger.
 I was disappointed I said yes.
 I was equally pissed that I was asked to go.
 I remained in my pity party until my husband walked me through the logic of the lunacy that my thoughts tortured me.
 My confidence was shaken.
 I couldn’t make sense of what was happening and the emotions I keep well tied and placed in their own compartment ran amuck and showed themselves in ways I would rather not reveal.
 I was a mess!

-Naturally when the second day came, I said there is no way I am doing this.
-It wast time to put this senior body into a leotard and tights and prance around as though I did when I was in my early 20’s.
+Naturally, when the second day came, I said there is no way I am doing this.
+It was time to put this senior body into a leotard and tights and prance around as though I did when I was in my early 20’s.
 Heck no!
 I gave myself a hundred reasons not to go.
 The first being I would have to dance in a leotard!
 The many that followed all had to do with how someone else was going to look at me and judge me.
 Then I got it.
 Who cares!

 I went to that audition, and I may not be picked, but what I will have is the fact that I met some really talented and marvelous women.
 I had the time of my life when I decided to lay down all my preconceived notions about how it should turn out.
-Once I dealt with the fact and only the facts, and did only what I could do, I found out that once I was really out of my head space, I had a great time.
+Once I dealt with the fact and only the data and did only what I could do, I found out that once I was really out of my headspace, I had a great time.
 The steps were a whole lot easier and I really enjoyed myself.

 That’s how life is sometimes.
 Actions we believe will be painfully difficult end up being our biggest reward.
 When a person no longer allows their own emotions to undermine their success, the word, ‘overwhelming’ doesn’t come in to play anymore.
 It holds no more power.
 As I push through the intense to-do list of my week, I need to remind myself of what actually is a priority, what I can lay down and balance with fun, and what I can ask someone to help with.
 Life is about the dance.
 I hope you find your rhythm today and that it brings you as much peace and joy as it should.